Layla-d-1/Layla-d-1/README.md

 # Hello! ⋆˚꩜｡⊹

 Welcome to my GitHub profile!
-I'm a software engineering student passionate about building web applications and exploring the intersection of code and hardware.
+I'm a software engineering student passionate about building web applications, embedded systems, robotics and Machine Learning

 ## ⋆‧°𓏲ּ About Me